A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Introduction

 \section{Introduction}

-Chaos engineering is a new field that consists in injecting faults in production systems to assess the resilience of a software system~\cite{Basiri:Chaos_Engineering:IEEESoftware}.
-The core idea of chaos engineering is active probing: the chaos engineering system actively injects a controlled perturbation into the production system and observes the impact of the perturbation as well as the reaction of the system under study~\cite{Allspaw:Fault_Injection_in_Production, Chang:Chaos_Monkey_Increasing_SDN_Reliability_Through_Systematic_Network_Destruction, The_Netflix_Simian_Army}.
-This aids developers in gaining confidence in the resilience of their system, and can help them to find weaknesses in error handling and disaster recovery routines~\cite{Basiri:Chaos_Engineering:IEEESoftware,Alvaro:Automating_Failure_Testing_Research_at_Internet_Scale}.
+} \IEEEPARstart{C}{haos} engineering is a new scientific method within software engineering that consists in specifying and evaluating resilience hypotheses by 1) injecting faults in a production system, 2) observing the impact of such faults, and 3) building new knowledge about the strengths and weaknesses of the resilience of the system~\cite{Basiri:Chaos_Engineering:IEEESoftware}.
+The core idea of chaos engineering is active probing: the chaos engineering system actively injects a controlled perturbation into the production system and observes the impact of the perturbation as well as the reaction of the system under study~\cite{Allspaw:Fault_Injection_in_Production,Chang:Chaos_Monkey_Increasing_SDN_Reliability_Through_Systematic_Network_Destruction,The_Netflix_Simian_Army}.
+This aids developers in gaining confidence in the resilience of their system, and can help them find weaknesses in error handling and disaster recovery routines~\cite{Basiri:Chaos_Engineering:IEEESoftware,Alvaro:Automating_Failure_Testing_Research_at_Internet_Scale}.

-Chaos engineering is complementary to static analysis and testing, as it also 1) generates new knowledge about the system under study and 2) identifies strengths and weaknesses.
-Unlike static analysis and testing, chaos engineering directly acts and observes the system in production~\cite{Gunawi:Failure_as_a_Service,Leesatapornwongsa:The_Case_for_Drill-Ready_Cloud_Computing}.
-An example of chaos engineering system is Netflix ChaosMonkey, which randomly shuts down servers to make sure that the overall system is capable of spawning new ones automatically.
+Chaos engineering is fundamentally a production testing method that complements other testing methods such as static analysis or staging environments.
+The key features of chaos engineering~\cite{Gunawi:Failure_as_a_Service,Leesatapornwongsa:The_Case_for_Drill-Ready_Cloud_Computing} are that 1) it does not require reproducing a realistic production environment in a testing setup, and 2) it is focused on investigating resilience hypotheses (and not on functional correctness).
+An example of a chaos engineering system is Netflix ChaosMonkey, which randomly shuts down servers to make sure that the overall system is capable of spawning new ones automatically.

 In this paper, we present the design and implementation of a novel chaos engineering system called \chaosmachine.
-Its core novelty and uniqueness is that it considers error-handling capabilities at the fine-grain level of programming language exceptions.
+Its core novelty and uniqueness is that it considers error-handling capabilities at the fine-grained level of programming language exceptions.
 While bad exception-handling is known to be the cause of up to 92\% of critical failures \cite{DingYuan:Simple_Testing_Can_Prevent_Most_Critical_Failures}, it remains to be done to apply the chaos engineering vision to exception-handling.
-The contribution of this paper is \chaosmachine, which is capable of revealing the resilience strengths and weaknesses for every try-catch block executed in production.
+The contribution of this paper is \chaosmachine which is capable of revealing the resilience strengths and weaknesses for every try-catch block executed in production.